top of page

 Strategy:

-• Engage with your audience directly through comments, replies, and DMs.
+• Engage directly with your audience through comments, replies, and DMs.

 5. Steve Jobs – The Master of Brand Storytelling